Datamosh-js/datamosh/CONTRIBUTING.md

 - ✓ Next, assure that your code pases `npm test`.

-5. If you contribution is more than a single commit, squash all commits into one.
+5. If your contribution is more than a single commit, squash all commits into one.
 6. Open a pull request to `mster:master`.

 ## Other Features